 Your supervisor will guide you throughout the entire PhD process.
 Therefore it is of great importance that you choose a supervisor who has the expertise in your field of research.
 Expertise at the Vrije Universiteit Brussel can be found through the search engine provided here.
 A supervisor always needs to be an active ZAP-(Zelfstandig Academisch Personeel - Independant Academic Personnel) member of the Vrije Universiteit Brussel.
-He or she can be supported by one or more other supervisors and/or co-supervisors.
+He or she can be supported by one or more other supervisors.
 In this case the first supervisor carries the main responsibility.
 The other supervisor needn't be members of the Vrije Universiteit Brussel, they do however need to carry the title of "Doctor".

 The supervisor is obliged to guide and stimulate the PhD student throughout the PhD process.
 The PhD student has the same obligation towards his/her supervisor.
 In order to clarify the expectations of both parties, the "profile of a good supervisor" was drawn up by the Research Council (OZR).
 This document is used by the PhD Progress Monitoring Commission (CDO) in their yearly assesment of the PhD project.
 The commitment between supervisor and PhD student is ratified by the "Research registration Form" that needs to be filled out by both the supervisor and the PhD student with every re(appointment).

 I want to become a PhD student at the VUB?
 Does the Central PhD Office provide grants for my research?
 You are of course welcome to do PhD research at the VUB.
 You will find more information about the road to the PhD here.
 Unfortunately, the Central PhD Office does NOT provide research grants.